werlindo/comics_rx/README.md

 ### Evaluation
 We used grid search and k-fold cross-validation for parameter searching and tuning.
 We used RMSE as our error metric.

-In addition to 'technical' evaluation, we plan like to test the recommendations with domain experts such as Arcane Comics and other comic enthusiasts.
+In addition to 'technical' evaluation, we plan to test the recommendations with domain experts such as Arcane Comics and other comic enthusiasts.

 ### Deployment
 Our application is a website [www.comics-rx.com](www.comics-rx.com) where a customer can identify 3 of their favorite comics and be offered 1-20 recommendations.